The English Department (English, Film and Media Studies)

 We currently study the AQA specification at GCSE.
 There is a huge onus, in the ever changing landscape of English, on all students taking English Language and Literature at the end of Key Stage 4.
 We believe that studying literature can enthuse, engage and impassion students and strive to ensure that we develop our students into keen readers who read for pleasure and enrichment as this is the key to creating students, and ultimately adults, with excellent operational literacy!
 At Key Stage 4, we have recently developed new units of study including fiction reading and writing units and Literature units on texts such as The Woman in Black, The Romantic poets, Dr Jekyll and Mr Hyde and Blood Brothers.
 We are relentless in our commitment to ensuring that students study a variety of texts throughout their years here.

 In our first year of teaching the new 9-1 specifications, we were incredibly proud that 17 students attained level 9s at GCSE.
 This equates to 15% of the cohort compared with 3% nationally.
+This success has been built on year on year and we are currently recognised as an Outstanding department at ALPs level 2.

 Key Stage 5 Curriculum